vishaalpal/vishaalpal.github.io/README.md

 # vishaalpal.github.io
+My very first GitHub project.
-This project is a landing page linking all of my socials.
+The purpose of this project is to create a website to link all of my socials for my CV.